-Soldiers charging into battle
+Soldiers charging into battle by Unknown

 As the Germans advanced, their armies became strung out and a large gap grew between the First and Second German armies.
 The Allies took advantage of this gap and charged between the two armies splitting the German forces.
 Then they attacked from all sides confusing the Germans.

 After a few days of fighting, the Germans were forced to retreat.
 They retreated back to Aisne River in northern France.
 Here they built long lines of trenches and managed to hold off the Allied army.
 They would hold this position for the next four years.